 Here are the simple ingredients for cauliflower buffalo dip.
 Most are pantry staples and easy (and affordable) to find in grocery stores.
 Jump down to the recipe card for exact measurements.

-- Cauliflower head: you can purchase a large head of cauliflower or a large bag of pre cut cauliflower florets.
+- Cauliflower head: You can purchase a large head of cauliflower or a large bag of pre-cut cauliflower florets from the produce section.

-- Mayo: if you aren't vegan and want to keep this paleo, we love using Primal Kitchen.
-However, opt for a vegan mayo at the store to keep it vegan without any eggs.
-You can also use sour cream if you don't need a dairy-free or vegan version.
+- Mayo: If you aren't vegan but want to keep this paleo, Primal Kitchen is our favorite store brand.
+But because the store-bought is a little pricier, we like to make a paleo mayo recipe at home.
+It's ready in just 5 minutes!
+Opt for a vegan mayo at the store to keep it vegan without any eggs.
+(You can also use sour cream or plain Greek yogurt if you're not following any special diets.)

-- Hot sauce: we love to use Frank's Red buffalo sauce, but any hot sauce you love will work.
+- Hot sauce: We love to use Frank's Red Hot buffalo sauce, but any hot sauce you love will work.

 How to Make Buffalo Cauliflower Dip

 The full recipe is below, but let’s walk through the steps with some photos and a video so you have a clear idea of what to expect.
 This healthy buffalo cauliflower dip is really easy and these step-by-step instructions will make sure they turn out every time.

 Roast the cauliflower

 - Preheat the oven to 425°F. Spread the chopped cauliflower florets onto a large baking sheet and drizzle with the olive oil.
 Toss to coat then sprinkle with kosher salt.